 While everyone gets excited for this time of year as the temperatures start to rise and the sun starts shining longer, something we don’t look forward to is those brutal seasonal allergies, especially for your children.

-Allergies can be tricky for children and can make the process of taking them to daycare a little more difficult.
-In Kenosha and Racine, we get hit hard with the pollen from trees, grass, and flowers that can leave you and your little one feeling… just gross.
+Allergies can be tricky for children and can make the process of taking them to daycare or school a little more difficult.
+In Kenosha and Racine, we experience a lot of pollen from trees, grass, and flowers that can leave you and your little one feeling stuffy, fatigued, and plain gross.

 So, what do you do?
-If your child is suffering from allergies you can’t just keep them from daycare every single day, but at the same time, you want their experience at daycare to be enjoyable and not miserable.
+If your child is suffering from allergies, you can’t just keep them out of daycare every day, but at the same time, you want their experience at daycare to be enjoyable and not miserable.

 1) Talk to your doctor

-This is an obvious place to start but it is by far the most important!
-We aren’t doctors here, so speaking to your doctor will allow you to get the most accurate information possible and help you identify exactly what your child is allergic to.
+This is an obvious place to start, but it is by far the most important!
+With so many other illnesses having the same symptoms, it is important to rule out contagious sickness.
+Speaking to your doctor will allow you to get the most accurate information possible and help identify exactly what your child is allergic to.

-Especially if we get outside to play.
 Teaching your child the importance of washing their hands can make a huge difference in their symptoms.
-You know as well as anyone that child’s hands touch everything, including surfaces and plants that they might be allergic to.
+This is especially important if your child enjoys outdoor activities.
+You know as well as anyone that a child’s hands touch everything, including surfaces and plants that they might be allergic to.

 By having them wash their hands right away, you can prevent pollen from entering sensitive areas like the eyes.
-This should help greatly reduce symptoms and make them feel much better.
-During this time, we are teaching children to wash their hands more often than normal anyway.
-This should help decrease the number of symptoms that we see from your kids every day!
+This should greatly reduce their symptoms and make them feel much better.
+This should help decrease the number of symptoms that you see in your kids every day!

-We can try our best to make some accommodations, especially for those children that suffer from the most severe of allergies.
-By letting us know in advance, we can help make smart decisions about outside time and be prepared to help in any way possible!
+We can try our best to make some accommodations, especially for those children who suffer from the most severe allergies.
+By letting us—your daycare or school—know in advance, we can help make smart decisions about outside time and be prepared to help in any way possible!

-*Remember that allergies, colds, and COVID-19 all have very similar symptoms.
-If you feel that your child might be sick and not suffering from allergies, it might be smart to keep them at home and see your doctor to determine if further tests might be needed. *
+Remember that allergies, colds, and COVID-19 all have very similar symptoms.
+If you feel that your child might be sick and not be suffering from allergies, it is better to keep them at home and see your doctor to determine if further testing is necessary.

 Allergies are just a tough reality of springtime here in Kenosha and Racine.
-Hopefully, with these tips, you can have your little ball of energy feeling back to their normal selves and ready to have fun at daycare—which is much more fun for us as childcare providers as well!
+Hopefully, with these tips, you can have your little ball of energy feeling back to their normal self and ready to have fun at daycare—which is much more fun for us as childcare providers as well!